Canton, Massachusetts: Education

 The town of Canton has three public elementary schools: the John F. Kennedy School, Lt.
 Peter M. Hansen School, and Dean S. Luce School.
 The area in which one lives determines which elementary school one's children attend.

 Canton has one public middle school, the William H. Galvin Middle School, where all of the three elementary schools combine.
 It provides grades 6–8 and is located next to the Lt.
 Peter M. Hansen Elementary School.
 Canton also has a public high school, Canton High School, that provides grades 9–12.
 There is one private school, St. John the Evangelist, which has been open since 1883 and serves students in grades Preschool–8.
 In addition, the state's Pappas Rehabilitation Hospital for Children, formerly known as the Massachusetts Hospital School, is in Canton.
 In addition, the Marilyn G. Rodman Educational and Administrative Center is located next to Canton High School, housing administrative buildings as well as a preschool.

 The Blue Hills Regional Technical School and the Canton campus of Massasoit Community College are located within the town as well.
 Additionally, Porter and Chester Institute also has a campus in Canton.

 Clarke Schools for Hearing and Speech, formerly Clarke School for the Deaf, operates a satellite school, "Clarke Boston", in Canton for children who are diagnosed with deafness at an early age and then are mainstreamed to a public school.
-Clarke is the oldest school for the deaf in the country that teaches children to lip-read and speak orally, rather than use sign language; its main campus is located 80 miles to the west in Northampton, Massachusetts.
+Clarke is the oldest school for the deaf in the country that teaches children to lip-read and speak orally, rather than use sign language; its main campus is located 80 miles to the west in Northampton.

 The Judge Rotenberg Educational Center is housed in Canton as well.